ProjetsPL/treehouse-theme/collections/_posts/us/2020-01-08-wood-panel-wall-how-to-paint-wood-paneling.md

 Wood paneling was one of the **biggest trends of interior design** during the last century.
 Natural wood boards were installed on walls in halls, kitchens and living rooms.
 Nowadays, however, wood paneling is considered old-fashioned.

 Typical for such walls dark shades of brown are simply overwhelming and make an interior look smaller.
 Many homeowners remove those elements when **renovating a room**.
 It might be, however, a time consuming and costly task.
 The uncovered walls are often damaged, uneven and scratched and might require further, usually costly improvements.
+Are there any ways that will help you liquidate ugly wood wall?
+Of course - it's simpler than you think.

 {:.distinction.distinction-information}